Army spends £118m on more systems to shoot down missiles and drones

 The Army has bought more air defence missile systems with the capability to shoot down cruise missiles and drones, the Ministry of Defence has said.

-The £118 million move will double the number of British-made Land Ceptor systems available to the British Army.
-It said they could be deployed both in the UK and overseas.
+The £118 million move will see the British-made Land Ceptor systems made available to the British Army and be they will deployed both in the UK and overseas.

 The new equipment will form part of Sky Sabre, a state-of-the-art defence system that can intercept munitions and aircraft.
 It replaced the previous Rapier system, which had run since the 1970s.